 Say you have a $10,000 credit limit on your favorite piece of plastic.
 If you’ve charged $5,000, you have a 50% utilization.
 By repaying $2,100 — thereby reducing your usage to $2,900 or 29% — you could improve your score significantly.

 If you have enough cash to pay off a credit card completely, don’t rush to cut it up and close your account.
-After all, another 15% of your score’s makeup goes to the length of your credit history.
+After all, another 15% of your score’s makeup is the length of your credit history.
 By canceling that card you’ve had since college, you could significantly shorten your average history length.

 Adding an installment loan to your report would address the “new credit” (10%) and “credit mix” (10%) categories of your FICO score.
-Six to 12 months of prompt payments on a loan for as little as $100 could potentially increase your score from 15 to 100 points, according to the Credit Builders Alliance.
+Six to 12 months of prompt payments on a loan for as little as $100 could increase your score from 15 to 100 points, according to the Credit Builders Alliance.

 A top-notch credit score is a real money-saver.
 The next time you explore student loan refinancing, a home mortgage or another form of borrowing, you’ll find that an improved score will net you a lower interest rate.